 4. Pre-Conference Workshops

-- RIG member ideas welcome.
+- RIIG member ideas welcome.
 The Program Committee will review proposals and make recommendations to the Board of Directors for approval.

 5. Research Symposia

-- RIG member ideas welcome.
+- RIIG member ideas welcome.
 The symposia offering is competitively reviewed for selection for the Annual Conference program following the criteria listed in the general call for abstracts.

 Melody N. Waller, PhD, MSN, RN